Microscopic Traffic Models, Accidents, and Insurance Losses: Model Components

 \section{Model Components}

-Our microfounded simulation model for investigating accident losses is based on two components: \begin{enumerate} \item At its core is a deterministic microscopic traffic model that realistically characterizes the motion of vehicles in a traffic system typically represented by a system of ordinary differential equations. \item This microscopic traffic model is extended to include the possibility of random accidents.
+Our microfounded simulation model for investigating accident losses is based on two components: \begin{enumerate} \item At its core is a deterministic microscopic traffic model that realistically characterizes the motion of vehicles in a traffic system typically represented by a system of ordinary differential equations.
+The particular strength of the simulation-based approach is that also counterfactual situations can be modeled -- capturing, for example, the consequences of technological innovation. \item This microscopic traffic model is extended to include the possibility of random accidents.
 At random accident times, local traffic data are observed which characterize the probability distribution of the occurring losses.
-In our specific implementation of this general conceptual approach, the SUMO microscopic traffic simulator is applied to realistically represent and simulate the underlying traffic scenarios. \end{enumerate} In this section, we introduce the notation and construct microscopic traffic models that integrate random accident occurrences and losses.
-We also explain in more detail how SUMO is used.
+In our specific implementation of this general conceptual approach, the SUMO microscopic traffic simulator is used, but our theoretical results hold for any microscopic traffic model that satisfies the properties described in the next section. \end{enumerate}